RocketSoftware/rocket-mvbasic/docs/usage/HashedFileEditing.md

 This user guide provides instructions on how to use the **Hashed File Editing** feature to manage and edit records in a selected file.
 This feature allows users to view, edit, update, and delete records through a user-friendly interface.

 **Note:** This feature is enabled for both UniVerse and UniData, but currently works with UniVerse only.
+It is not supported for jBASE.

 ## Getting Started